trkhanh/poc-movie-search-reactjs/README.md

 To  manage the color system with Sass as functional then the `_variables.scss` ,colours, typography.

 On the layout by separate of concern then layout must be slpit out by _body, _card, _footer, _logo, _search

+On Scss style  you navigate your UI on  the  HTML style  then nopading , nomargin is tooltip to levagrade your idea